atimpone/aws-foundation-journey/1-dev-environments/1-1-requirements.md

 * Development Team Requirements
   * An isolated environment for each team to carry out initial experiments and formal development work.
   * Isolation from other develpment teams being able to inadvertently impact a team's cloud resources.
-  * Ability to access other develpment teams' resources via networking.
+  * Ability to access other develpment teams' deployed servies via networking.
   * Access to AWS services and AWS-hosted workloads from the corporate desktops on the corporate network.
     * CLI and API access to AWS services.
   * Access to a broad set of AWS services to enable experimentation and development.